Vedic Astrology: A

 integrity with the cosmos, showing that we are not separate from the universe—a

-realization that astrology, in its purest form, can potentially deepen.
+realization that, in its purest form, astrology can potentially deepen.
 Just as

 the existence and motion of other planets regulate Earth's behavior (e.g.,

-help one realize this truth.
+realize this truth.

 Secondly, it

-useful for making life decisions at crucial stages.
+make informed life decisions at crucial stages.
 Unfortunately, nowadays,

 astrology is often relegated to being a mere tool for materialistic pursuits.